 Several key factors directly influence a company’s cash burn rate, shaping how quickly it consumes cash.
 Therefore, businesses must understand these drivers to control spending effectively and maintain a healthy balance between growth and financial stability.

 Moreover, both internal decisions and market conditions can significantly impact cash burn rates.
-By identifying and managing these factors, companies can improve financial planning, optimize resource allocation, and avoid unnecessary cash depletion over time.
+By identifying and managing these factors, companies can improve financial planning, optimise resource allocation, and avoid unnecessary cash depletion over time.

 - Operating Expenses: They represent the total cost required to run daily operations, including salaries, rent, utilities, and tools, and they directly increase burn rates when not properly controlled or aligned with business priorities.